askyourmentors/learn-by-doing-devsecops/day-01/Readme.md

 Welcome to Day 1 of the DevSecOps Bootcamp!
 This day is all about setting the foundation by understanding the importance of security, identifying key risks, and exploring the transition from traditional DevOps to DevSecOps.

-## 📋 Agenda for Day 1

-1. Importance of Security
-2. Top 10 Web Application Security Risks
-3. How to Secure Systems Against Attacks
-4. Definition and Importance of DevSecOps
-5. Traditional DevOps vs DevSecOps
-6. Roles & Responsibilities in DevSecOps
-7. How Layered Security Works

 ### 1️⃣ Importance of Security

 #### Why It Matters